ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-28.md

 } );
 ```

 * The format of the `imageStyle` has changed.
 It must now provide an information about the image types supporting a particular style.
-Read more about the *`imageStyle` format (link)*.
+Read more about the {@link module:image/imagestyle~ImageStyleOptionDefinition}.

 ```js
 // Old code